-Another early error discovery was the “Doubled Edge Lettering” Error Coin.
+Another early error discovery was the “Doubled Edge Lettering” Error Coin (Buy on eBay).
 This error may also occur with “Inverted Doubled Edge Lettering.”

 This error occurs when coins go through the second step of the minting process twice.
 As a result, the coins will display two sets of edge lettering, or double edge lettering.
 If the coin goes through the edge-incusing machine heads-side up and then tails-side up, the two sets of lettering would occur in two directions, or inverted.

 This error is more commonly found on John Adams Presidential Dollars and less commonly on George Washington Presidential Dollars.

 A final new error type began to surface in 2007.
 This error is the lettered blank planchet.